michael-paddle/prowler/README.md

 ## How to fix every FAIL

-Check your report and fix the issues following all specific guidelines per check in <https://d0.awsstatic.com/whitepapers/compliance/AWS_CIS_Foundations_Benchmark.pdf>
+Check your report and fix the issues.
+Run again and fix anything still found.
+Iterate until nothing is found.

 ## Screenshots